georgexyz19/georgexyz.com/content/posts/vim-tips.md

             ~/.vim/bundle/Vundle.vim
 ```
 </div>
 - Setup a new .plugin.vimrc file and add those statements.
+Note at the end of this file
+it loads `.vimrc` file, so you do not need to keep two copies of `.vimrc`.

 <div class="ml-5">
 ```